dan-iah/Voter-Poll-Management-System/README.md

 Note on 5: the -m flag declaring hash table size is not neccessary as the alternative is that the program increments a num_lines counter whilst getting/going through all the lines in the file, using the total number of lines as the hash table capacity.
 If -m flag is used, a reasonable size (value following -m flag) is to be selected to allow for sufficient space for voter details to be input into hash table.
 For example for voters50.csv, -m 10 works however, -m 1 does not work.

-There are two main strcutures that allow for the voter management:
+There are two main strcutures that allow for voter management:
 ------------------------------------------------------------------
 1. VoterHash: a hash table hashing participants RINs and saving their name, zip code, and default voter status of "N".
 Each index (RIN hash code) is a bucket that is a pointer to a linked list, where participants that hash at the same index value are all located.
 This hash table allows for O(1) look ups for the l command and for the deletion d command.